hexarad/optirad-docs/index.md

 <img src="{{ site.url }}/assets/images/hr-logo.png" style="height:60px;display: block; margin-left: auto; margin-right: auto; " >

 Welcome to the Optirad document site.
-Here you will find structured links to help navigate you to the documentation you require.
+Here you will find a categorised list of documents to help you use the application effectively.

-Alternatively you can view the most recent documentation [here]({{ site.url }}/recent.html)
+Click [here]({{ site.url }}/recent.html) for the uncategorised list

 {% assign CATEGORIES = site.categories | sort:"order" %}
 <div>